Dreaming381/Latios-Framework-Documentation/Core/Collection and Managed Struct Components.md

 implementing the `ICollectionAspect<T>` interface where `T` is your custom collection aspect type.

-You can retrieve an Collection Aspect from an entity via `LatiosWorldUnmanaged.GetCollectionAspect<T>()`.
+You can retrieve a collection aspect from an entity via `LatiosWorldUnmanaged.GetCollectionAspect<T>()`.

 ## Collection Component Dependency Management

-Collection components have an intrinsic understanding of the `Dependency` property of systems, similar to lambda jobs.
+Collection components have an intrinsic understanding of the `Dependency` property of systems, similar to `IJobEntity` jobs.
 This means that **by default**, dependency management is **automatic**!

-*Note: This only works if the system is updated via a Latios Framework system updater.
-The default system groups and all Latios Framework ComponentSystemGroup types will handle this correctly.*

 ### ReadOnly and ReadWrite per Instance